zchochul/AliceO2/README.md

 If you are new to the ALICE experiment, there are a lot of acronyms used here.
 You can find some of them here: [ALICE acronym list](https://jinst.sissa.it/LHC/ALICE/ch10.pdf)

 # AliceO2 <a name="AliceO2"></a>
-In this repository you can find instructions on how to get started with ALICE O2 Framework.
+In this repository you can find instructions on how to get started with the ALICE O2 Framework.
 Keep in mind that this framework is constantly evolving and many files in this repository can be outdated. <br>
 Here are some links you may find useful:<br>
 - [ALICE O2 documentation](https://aliceo2group.github.io/analysis-framework/docs/installing/) - O2 documentation, <br>
 - [@saganatt's Learning O2 repo ;)](https://github.com/saganatt/Learning-O2),<br>
 - [@lbariogl, @saganatt & @zchochul O2Physics Tutorial for CF](https://github.com/CF-tutorials/O2Physics/tree/tutorial/PWGCF/Tutorial).<br>

 ## How to install O2 Framework?
-Keep in mind most of us use Ubuntu 18.04 / 20.04.
+Keep in mind most of us use Ubuntu 18.04 / 20.04 / 22.04 or CentOS.
 Firstly, build O2 with alibuild as explained in the [ALICE O2 documentation](https://aliceo2group.github.io/analysis-framework/docs/installing/).
 So, you need to follow instructions from [Installation via alibuild](https://alice-doc.github.io/alice-analysis-tutorial/building/custom.html) page, but **DO NOT** follow instructions on "build packages" there!
 You also need to acquire GRID certificate, it's explained in detail here -> [_Get a Grid certificate_](https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html).

+If you plan to only do the analysis in the O2Physics you can init only O2Physics (O2 will be created to, but in the `alice/sw/` directory).
+If you choose not to init it you will speed up a bit the **updating** process.
+You will not need to update the O2 directory.

-Keep in mind that it may not be easy and can take quite a long time.
+Keep in mind that setting everything up for the first time may not be easy and can take quite a long time and that's completely normal.

 ### Possible errors
 <details><summary>WSL 2 error - `c++: fatal error: Killed signal terminated program cc1plus`</summary>
 <p>

-That means the compilation uses too much RAM of what is available in the WSL2, compile with flag `-j6` <br>
+That means the compilation uses too much RAM of what is available in the WSL2, compile with flag `-jX`, where X should be the amount of cores you want to engage, for example: `-j6`.
+Keep in mind not to use more than what you have available on your machine ;) I would advice you to use this flag **even if you are not using the WSL**.
+It would extend building time, but it's safer if you want to use your computer for other things during building.<br>
 ```c
  aliBuild -j6 build O2Physics --defaults o2
  ```